E-government: Egypt

 Since the election of the current president Abdel-Fattah El-Sisi, he has invested large sums of money towards sustainable energy and digitalization of the government system.
 Some of the problems faced are privacy, security concerns, lack of citizens' awareness, and lack of technical unified standards.
-Egypt has a population of approx. 100 million with various backgrounds and living conditions and access to resources.
+Egypt has a population of approximately 100 million with various backgrounds and living conditions and access to resources.
 Not only does the education level of citizens vary between cities and rural areas but also within Cairo.
 Compared to other Arab or Middle Eastern countries, Egypt is quite behind in terms of technological developments and utilization.
 Recently, the government issued a law that all businesses must have electronic receipts and that all pension payments or government-citizen expenditure must be done through electronic transfers.
-This shows their initiative to leave behind the cash driven economy to an electronic one.
+This shows their initiative to leave behind the cash-driven economy to an electronic one.

 Kenya

-Following the transition from the longstanding Kenya African National Union government to the National Rainbow Coalition government in December 2002, in January 2004 a Directorate of e-government was established after an executive (cabinet) session.
+Following the transition from the longstanding Kenya African National Union government to the National Rainbow Coalition government in December 2002, a Directorate of e-government was established after an executive (cabinet) session in January 2004.
 The newly created department had the duty to draw the plan of action for future ICT implementations.

 Like many other African nations, Kenya has embraced the high mobile penetration rate within its population.
 Even people living in remote areas that did not have access to traditional telecommunications' networks can now communicate with ease.
 The fact of the same has, and continues to have, a great impact on the governments' strategies in reaching out to its citizens.

 Given that about 70% of the population owns mobile phones, leading mobile network operators like Safaricom have taken a great step in offering services that meet citizens' demands.
 Such services include Kipokezi (which allows subscribers to do online chatting and also exchange electronic mails via standard mobile phones), and M-Pesa (which allows the subscribers to send and receive electronic cash).
 Such services have even appealed to the majority of Kenyans, as they support the branchless members of the society too, in undertaking normal and secure businesses via M-Pesa.
 The recent IMF report reveals that MPESA transactions in Kenya exceeded those carried out by the Western Union worldwide.